SkyeH-M/The-Old-Dog/README.md

 ### How to Fork

 1. Locate the main page of The-Old-Dog repository
-2. Click the fork button in the top right of the screen, between watch, and star buttons
+2. Click the fork button in the top right of the screen, between the watch, and star buttons

 ## Testing